Spore-Community/spore-community.github.io/docs/pollination/pollen_metadata.md

 The metadata for an asset is in its own file, with an extension of `.pollen_metadata`. `.pmet` is also believed to be a valid extension.
 A hex editor is needed to view and edit the data.

-The metadata has the following format:
+The metadata has the following format for player assets:

 Length | Name | Description
 --- | --- | --- | ---
-4 | | Length of asset ID.
+4 | Version? | Unknown.
+Could be a version, could be a length.
+If lower than 7 or greater than 13, game discards file.
+Maxis uses 10, player creations use 13.
 8 | Asset ID | Uniquely identifies this asset on the server.
 May be null (-1) if offline.
 4 | Type ID* | Type of asset.
 4 | Group ID* | ID of asset's folder inside `editorSaves.package`.
 Corresponds to asset type.